pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-two/index.md

 </html>
 ```

 This file includes some metadata, stylesheets, the header, navigation, and any Javascript we want to link in.
 All of the content in this file will exist on every page.
-Below the header, in the body, you'll see `{% block content %} {% endblock %}`.
+Below the header, in the body, you'll find `{% block content %} {% endblock %}`.
 That's where additional, page-specific content will be added.

 `index.html`